 Peaks and Valleys Timeline provides a simple visual language for sharing individual views on the ups and downs for a given timeline.
 It is an effective way for a large group to visualize and uncover events and their interconnections.

-1. Draw an horizontal arrow representing the timeline on the bottom of the canvas.
-Define the initial and end of the timeline.
+- Draw a horizontal arrow representing the timeline on the bottom of the canvas.
+Define the start and the end of the timeline.

-2. Decide upon the canvas vertical gradient.
-For example, the happiness gradient, where the very top is the happiest and the very bottom is the saddest.
+- Decide upon the canvas vertical gradient.
+For instance, the happiness gradient, where the very top is the happiest and the very bottom is the saddest.

-3. Invite a participant to draw his/her Peaks and Valley timeline.
+- Invite a participant to draw their Peaks and Valleys timeline:

-4. Invite more participants to draw their timeline (one at a time).
-Consider using a different marker color, or line pattern.
+- Invite more participants to draw their timeline (one at a time).
+Consider using a different marker color or line pattern.

-The Peaks and Valleys timeline activity is also known as the Cliffs and valley, and the Emotional Seismograph
+The Peaks and Valleys Timeline activity is also known as Cliffs and Valleys or Emotional Seismograph.